-The Leeming Spartan Cricket Club has complied an extensive history since our foundation in November 1918, and has accumulated a record 49 premierships in the process!
+The Leeming Spartan Cricket Club has certainly complied an extensive and enviable history since our foundation in November 1918, and we have accumulated a record 50 premierships in the process!

 Founded by the Reverend WR Hibbert (pictured left) in Fremantle as an attempt to reintegrate those returning from the First World War back into the community, the Spartan Cricket Club (as we were then known) played their first season in December of 1918.

 Our first premiership in 1922-23 came in the now defunct Churches Cricket Association, from which we withdrew in 1929 to join the Fremantle & Districts Mercantile Cricket Association – where we would compete until 1996.